Additional Information

 Thus, each of the scenarios used to drive CMIP6 modeling is essentially a combination of an SSP and an RCP, but is simply called an “SSP” for convenience.
 Four of these SSPs– SSP1-2.6, SSP2-4.5, SSP4-6.0, and SSP5-8.5–are updates of their CMIP5 counterparts (RCP2.6, RCP4.5, RCP6.0, and RCP8.5), with the same radiative forcing levels in 2100, though the exact forcing trajectory during the 21st century may differ somewhat.
 Four new SSPs were introduced for CMIP: SSP1-1.9, SSP4-3.4, SSP5-3.4OS [OS = “overshoot”], and SSP3-7.0, that fill in some gaps between and below the CMIP5 RCPs.

-- For more about the SSPs, how they were developed, and how they dovetail with RCPs to support the CMIP6 modeling, see https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change/
+For more about how the SSPs were developed, and how they dovetailed with RCPs to support the CMIP6 modeling, see this Carbon Brief Explainer on SSPs.

 Downscaling and other processing of GCM output

 The “raw” output from GCMs provides the best estimates of future climate changes at the global down to sub-continental scales.
 But for informing state, local, and watershed-scale decision-making, GCM output has some real limitations.
-The spatial resolution of the data, with grid cells of 50 to 125 km on a side, is too coarse to capture the complex terrain of the Interior West and most of its effects on climate, or to be used as inputs for regional climate-impact modeling (e.g., watershed hydrology modeling, ecological modeling).
+The spatial resolution of the data, with grid cells typically from 100 km to 200 km on a side, is too coarse to capture complex terrain in the Interior West and elsewhere and most of its effects on climate, or to be used as inputs for regional climate-impact modeling (e.g., watershed hydrology modeling, ecological modeling).
 Raw GCM output also doesn’t capture certain features of weather and climate very well, such as the statistics of daily precipitation.

-Thus, GCM output is often downscaled through statistical methods (statistical downscaling), or via higher-resolution regional climate models (RCMs; dynamical downscaling), in order to better represent localized changes to weather and climate, and to facilitate impact modeling.
-All of the climate assessments described in this guide, as well as most of the climate portals, rely on downscaled projections.
+GCM output can be downscaled through statistical methods (statistical downscaling) or via higher-resolution regional climate models (RCMs; dynamical downscaling).
+To better represent localized changes to weather and climate, and to facilitate impact modeling, all of the climate assessments described in this guide, as well as most of the climate portals, rely on downscaled projections.

 Downscaling is not magic; downscaled projections may be a lot more precise (locally specific), but are not that much more accurate, compared to the underlying raw GCM data.
 Downscaling also does not reduce the uncertainty that manifests in the somewhat different depictions of future change seen across the various GCM projections.
 In fact, downscaling introduces a new uncertainty, stemming from the choice of downscaling method.